-Often using detailed written arrangements and even some elements from classical music, the Cool school of jazz would go on to influence important later developments in the music, including modal jazz, Bossa Nova and even the European avant garde.
+Often using detailed written arrangements and even some elements from classical music, the Cool school of jazz would go on to influence important later developments in different styles of jazz music music, including modal, Bossa Nova and even the European avant-garde.

 With all that in mind, we wanted to put together a list of our 10 best Cool Jazz albums and artists of all time, along with some specific recommended tracks to listen to along the way.

 Feel free to let us know in the comments section if you feel we missed an important one and, if you’re looking for a wider range of styles, check out our round up of the best jazz albums of all time.

 ℹ️ The term Cool Jazz is thought to originate from the title of the 1953 compilation album Classics in Jazz: Cool and Quiet – although it’s now used to refer to music that predates its release.
 Whether any of these musicians would have referred to themselves in that way is debatable though!

 10 of the best Cool Jazz albums & artists

 Mulligan played baritone saxophone on Birth of the Cool, as well as contributing both compositions and arrangements to the album.

 His influential quartet with Chet Baker on trumpet (later replaced by valve trombonist Bob Brookmeyer) has one of the most distinctive sounds in all of jazz music.

 He would later return to orchestrating for a larger ensemble with his own Concert Jazz Band, as well as recording collaborative albums with jazz giants including Ben Webster, Paul Desmond, Stan Getz, Johnny Hodges and Annie Ross.